freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

 and set up a persistent volume with a strong passphrase.

-Once persistence has been set up, start up the *Admin Workstation* with persistence enabled, install the SecureDrop application code, and set up the KeePassXC database.
+Once persistence has been set up, start up the *Admin Workstation* with persistence enabled, install the SecureDrop Inbox code, and set up the KeePassXC database.

 The *Admin Workstation* uses SSH with key authentication to connect to the servers,